-It is possible to own a fully automatic weapon, but since 1934, ownership has required onerous federal permissions and requirements, including exhaustive background checks, payment of a large tax and restrictions on storage and travel with such weapons.
-In 1986, by dishonorable means—take the link–congressional D/S/Cs made the sale of any newly manufactured fully automatic firearm to American citizens illegal.
+It is possible to own a fully automatic weapon, but since 1934, ownership has required onerous federal permissions and requirements, including exhaustive background checks, payment of a large tax and restrictions on storage and travel.
+In 1986, by dishonorable means—take the link–congressional D/S/Cs made the sale to American citizens of all newly manufactured fully automatic firearms illegal.
 Only weapons manufactured prior to 1986 remain legal for private ownership, making them scarce and expensive.

-The US government does not vet hordes of illegal immigrants that include jihadists and soldiers of drug cartels, but it absolutely vets any citizen that wants to own a fully automatic weapon, or any new firearm for that matter.
-Due to their rarity, such weapons are expensive indeed, and it’s a safe bet that any AR-15 seen anywhere is semi-automatic only.
+The US government does not vet hordes of illegal immigrants that include jihadists and soldiers of drug cartels.
+Circa Spring, 2021, it doesn’t even bother to screen them for disease, but it absolutely vets any citizen that wants to own a fully automatic weapon, or any new firearm for that matter.
+Due to their rarity, such weapons are expensive indeed, and it’s a safe bet any AR-15 seen anywhere is semi-automatic only.

 Popular Features: The AR-15 is one of the most versatile rifles ever invented.
-Because it is highly accurate and has very low recoil, it is useful for target shooting and competitions.
+Because it is highly accurate and has very low recoil, it is useful for target shooting, competition, hunting and self-defense.
 Because it is lightweight and has excellent ergonomic design, it is suitable for men, women and even children.
 Even so, the AR-15 can be cheaply and quickly adapted to the individual without the time consuming and expensive ministrations of a gunsmith.

 Anti-freedom forces often claim the collapsing buttstocks of AR carbines are somehow dangerous or sinister.
 In fact, these stocks collapse all of about 3.5” inches.
 These carbines are not useful as concealed weapons, and are virtually never so used by criminals.
-Their real purpose is to allow quick and easy adjustment of the length of pull–proper fitting of the rifle to the shooter–for people wearing thick clothing, tactical gear such as bullet resistant vests and load bearing equipment, and people of smaller stature.
+The real purpose of collapsing stocks is to allow quick and easy adjustment of the length of pull–proper fitting of the rifle to the shooter–for people wearing thick clothing, tactical gear such as bullet resistant vests and load bearing equipment, and people of smaller stature.
 This easy adjustability makes AR carbines very user friendly for women and children.
-The aluminum tube on which buttstock slides contains the rifle’s main recoil spring and buffer, part of the design with the gas action that produces such light recoil.
+A man, his wife and daughter can easily use the same rifle.
+The aluminum tube on which the buttstock slides contains the rifle’s main recoil spring and buffer, part of the design with the gas action that produces such light recoil.
 Another factor is the chamber/barrel and stock are oriented in a straight line, so recoil is more a gentle backward push than an upward movement of the muzzle.

 One merely pushes a pin through the lower receiver to allow the hinged upper receiver to open.
 Pulling back the charging handle removes the bolt carrier group.
 The pin is retained in the lower receiver to prevent its loss, an important feature in a military design.
 The bolt group breaks down into just five primary parts, which makes cleaning rapid and relatively easy.
 Cleaning requires attention to detail, but is easily done.
 All the disassembly required for normal cleaning can be accomplished with nothing more than the point of a bullet.
 Even a toothpick will suffice.

 The AR-15 is not limited to the .223 cartridge.
-Because its upper receiver–essentially its barrel, hand guard, charging handle and sights–can be easily removed and replaced, a number of additional calibers have been adapted and invented that greatly expand the usefulness of the AR-15 family.
+Because its upper receiver–essentially its barrel, hand guard, charging handle and sights–can be switched by removing a single pin, a number of additional calibers have been adapted and invented that greatly expand the usefulness of the AR-15 family.
 All that is required is a cartridge that will fit the dimensions of the AR magazine well, a properly proportioned and designed magazine, and an upper receiver chambered for the new cartridge.
 Uppers chambered in pistol calibers from .22 LR to 9mm and .45 ACP are available as are rifle cartridges as large and powerful as the 450 Bushmaster, 458 SOCOM and the 50 Beowulf.
 A general (not complete) listing of the current calibers available for the AR platform is here.
-Most AR family manufacturers also make at least one AR-10 model, a scaled up version of the AR-15 which fires the .308/7.62 NATO cartridge.
+Most AR family manufacturers also make at least one AR-10 model, a scaled up version of the AR-15, which fires the .308/7.62 NATO cartridge.
 The magazines of AR-10s are usually limited to 20 rounds for reasons of size and weight.
 A 30 round magazine for 7.62 rounds is quite long and unwieldy, particularly when trying to fire from the prone position